jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

 ### 61 Access arrangements in respect of Crown land and land in common marine and coastal area
 (1) The appropriate Minister may, by agreement with the permit holder concerned, enter into the following arrangements in respect of Crown land or, subject to section 54A, the common marine and coastal area:
-  (a) an initial access arrangement in relation to a Tier 2 permit:
+  (a) an initial access arrangement in relation to a Tier 2 permit or a Tier 3 permit:
-  (b) a variation to an existing access arrangement in relation to a Tier 2 permit:
+  (b) a variation to an existing access arrangement in relation to a Tier 2 permit or a Tier 3 permit:
   (c) a variation to an existing access arrangement in relation to a Tier 1 permit, except if the variation is to allow access for the purpose of significant exploration or mining activities.
 (1AA) The Minister and the appropriate Minister may, by agreement with the permit holder concerned, enter into the following arrangements in respect of Crown land or, subject to section 54A, the common marine and coastal area:
   (a) an initial access arrangement in relation to a Tier 1 permit: